Dia de Muertos in Patzcuaro Lake, Michoacan, sometime close to midnight…

 And then on till morning…

 In Tzintzuntzan, the traffic closed behind us as we arrived.
 Not knowing that we were effectively trapped in the town, we delved into the festivities – the liveliest yet – and marched up a hill lined with street food stalls, pop-up bars, and steaming cauldrons of hot ponche (a spiced drink).
-At the top, the remains of an ancient Purépecha settlement stood, floodlit, like something torn from the world of the dead themselves.
+At the top, the remains of an ancient Purépecha settlement stood, floodlit, like something torn from the world of the dead itself.

 After passing blearily through another cemetery – also glowing amber with the light of endless candles, but this one rippling with the crackled sound of women praying the rosary, blasted through a tinny sound system – we tried to leave the town for the first time.
 Nearly an hour passed stuck on in a queue of traffic (caused by colectivo drivers who’d simply parked in the middle of the road), before we gave up and delved back into Tzintzuntzan’s street party.

 Gone midnight, we stopped for a dinner of enchiladas and hot ponche while apocalyptic rain thundered down on the tarpaulin overhead.
-The tarp sagged deeper and deeper until someone finally realised it was at danger level and used a broom to direct the built-up water in an impressive waterfall.
+The tarp sagged deeper and deeper above us, until someone finally realised it was at danger level and used a broom to direct the built-up water in an impressive waterfall.
 Dinner and a show!

 Eventually, we made it out of Tzintzuntzan, only to find ourselves trapped further down the road behind parked coaches.
 Sinking deeper and deeper into delirious exhaustion, the mood inside our pickup ping-ponged between frustration and hilarity.

 Humour – and stubborn determination – won out in the end.
 Which is why we found ourselves, sometime after 4am, on a ferry speeding over Patzcuaro Lake.
-According to the legends of the local Purépecha indigenous people, this lake is the gateway to the world of the dead, and Janitzio is something of a sacred place.
+According to the legends of the local Purépecha indigenous people, this lake is the gateway to the world of the dead, and Janitzio Island is something of a sacred place.
 Making it the ideal endpoint for Dia de Muertos at Patzcuaro Lake.

 We too were up the whole night.
 We drove back to Morelia with the sunrise glowing pink ahead of us, lighting the fertile valleys of Michoacan state.
 Giddy, exhausted, and overwhelmed by the magic I’d witnessed on that endless journey through the night of the dead, I fell into bed at seven in the morning.